-Spain has several hotspots for property right now – in fact, some of them never really cooled off.
+Spain has several property hotspots right now- some of them never really cooled off.
 Location is always key.
 Property in the Balearics and Costa Blanca and Barcelona are rising.

 Alternatively, you can opt for an authentic Spanish hill-top location with white villages and farmers riding donkeys through them or in the Alhambra.
 Then there is recession-proof Mallorca, still attracting mega-riches and royalty, and ever-fashionable Ibiza, attracting buyers’ children born after the Sixties.

-Spain is Southern Europe’s largest country, bordering Portugal and France just a few miles from North Africa.
+A few miles from North Africa, Spain is Southern Europe’s largest country.
+It borders Portugal and France.
 The climates and landscapes in Spain offer a wide range of choices for property buyers.

-With sandy beaches, palm-tree-lined boulevards, traditional Spanish influences, and a lovely warm climate, the region and city of Alicante are hugely popular with the tourists and international ex-pats.
+With sandy beaches, palm-tree-lined boulevards, traditional Spanish influences, and a lovely warm climate, the region and city of Alicante are hugely popular with tourists and international ex-pats.
 Some popular locations in Alicante include the islands of the Canaries, which is a great place to enjoy the sunshine and views of the sea, and Punta Prima, which is an easy-access location with plenty of amenities.